 Is the big guy in the red suit with the suspiciously white beard part of your December traditions?
-If so, read on for our readers' picks for best spots around Puget Sound to see Santa, get photos without (too much) crying and enjoy one-stop holiday fun.
-(Got a Santa tip?
-Post in comments below.)
-And thanks to readers who supplied Santa photos!
-(P.S. - Downtown Seattle's Santa traditions have gone through some upheaval; read about it on the Seattle Times.)
+If so, read on for our readers' picks for the best spots around Puget Sound to see Santa, get photos without (too much) crying and enjoy one-stop holiday fun.
+Got a good Santa tip?
+Let us know in the comments!
+And many thanks to our readers who supplied the sweet Santa photos!

 Favorite Seattle Santas

 Santa at the Space Needle, Seattle Center.
-Reader tip: "He sits in a groovy spaceship and the kids get to decorate a spaceship cookie.
-This has been our family tradition for the past five years."
+Head to the Observation Deck, where kids can sit with Santa in his groovy spaceship.
+Snap your own photo or they'll send you a free digital download.
 Also check out the Winterfest train at the Seattle Center Armory and many free Winterfest performances, and, of course, the Space Needle tree.

-Westfield Southcenter Santa and Mrs. Claus story time: Westfield Souhcenter's Santa experience features new sets this year (including a 24-foot Christmas tree and marquee letters).
-Photo packages range from $23 to $49 and families can bypass lines by making Fast Pass reservations.
-In addition, kids can sign up for story time with Mrs. Claus, which includes treats and a special gift.
-Check the schedule for times.
+Westfield Southcenter Santa, Tukwila: Find Southcenter's Santa experience on Level 1 near J. Crew, which features sets including a 24-foot Christmas tree and marquee letters.
+Photo packages range from $25–$50 and families can bypass lines by making Fast Pass reservations.
+In addition, kids can sign up for story time with Mrs. Claus on Thursday, Dec.
+7, from 10 a.m.–noon.

-Yuen Lui, many locations.
+Yuen Lui Studios, multiple locations.
 Reader tip: "We love Santa pictures at Yuen Lui.
 Low lights.
 No crowds.
 Extra time.
-This makes a Santa visit tolerable for a family with four kids under age six."
+This makes a Santa visit tolerable for a family with four kids under age 6."

-Details: Yuen Lui has photo studios in six locations around the Sound.
-Check the website for dates in the location near you.
+Details: Yuen Lui has photo studios in four locations around the Sound.
+Check the website for dates at the location near you.

 Favorite Eastside Santas